 Most of the time when you are working on code that needs tuning, you will have the code in a query window in SQL Server Management Studio.
 There are two buttons on the toolbar that you can use to get an execution plan; each has a corresponding item in the query menu and a keyboard shortcut.

-When you click the “Include Actual Execution Plan” option, you toggle this option on or off.
-When it is on, SSMS captures actual execution plans for every query executed from that window, and displays them in graphical format.
-This option gives more information than the estimated execution plan, but you will have to wait for the query to end.
-And if the query aborts with a runtime error, no execution plan will is shown.
-More on the differences between estimated and actual execution plan below.
+To get an execution plan plus run-time statistics (“execution plan plus” for short; also confusingly referred to as an “actual execution plan”), you click the “Include Actual Execution Plan” option to toggle this option on or off.
+When it is on, SSMS captures execution plans for every query executed from that window, enriches them with statistics gathered during execution, and displays them in graphical format.
+This option gives more information than the execution plan only, but you will have to wait for the query to end.
+And if the query aborts with a runtime error, no execution plan is shown.
+More on the differences between execution plan only and execution plan plus below.

-In recent versions of Management Studio, there is also the “Include Live Query Statistics” option, which also works as a toggle.
-When on, each query running from that window will immediately show an estimated execution plan and then continuously update it with statistics from the executing query.
+In recent versions of Management Studio, there is also the “Include Live Query Statistics” option, which also works as a toggle to request the so-called “live execution plan”.
+When on, each query running from that window will immediately show an execution plan and then continuously update it with statistics from the executing query.
 This can be a nice option to track the progress of long-running queries, but is a less useful tool for troubleshooting slow queries.